 As I mentioned before, it is important for you to get an end-to-end experience of whichever topic you pursue.
 A difficult question which one faces in getting hands-on is which language/tool should you choose?

 This would probably be the most asked question by beginners.
-The most straight-forward answer would be to choose any of the mainstream tool/languages there is and start your data science journey.
-After all, tools are just means for implementation; but understanding the concept is more important.
+The most straightforward answer would be to choose any of the mainstream tools/languages there is and start your data science journey.
+After all, tools are just a means for implementation; but understanding the concept is more important.

-Still the question remains, which would be a better option to start with?
-There are various guides / discussions on the internet which address this particular query.
-The gist is that start with the simplest of language or the one with which you are most familiar with. if you are not as well versed with coding, you should prefer GUI based tools for now.
-Then as you get a grasp on the concepts, you can get your hands on with the coding part.
+Still, the question remains, which would be a better option to start with?
+There are various guides/discussions on the internet which address this particular query.
+The gist is that start with the simplest of language or the one with which you are most familiar. if you are not as well versed with coding, you should prefer GUI based tools for now.
+Then as you get a grasp on the concepts, you can get your hands-on with the coding part.

 4. Join a peer group

 Now that you know which role you want to opt for and are getting prepared for it, the next important thing for you to do would be to join a peer group.
 Why is this important?
 This is because a peer group keeps you motivated.
 Taking up a new field may seem a bit daunting when you do it alone, but when you have friends who are alongside you, the task seems a bit easier.

 The most preferable way to be in a peer group is to have a group of people you can physically interact with.
 Otherwise, you can either have a bunch of people over the internet who share similar goals, such as joining a Massive online course and interacting with the batch mates.